Are You Experiencing Symptoms of Low Testosterone?

 Women need just a small amount of testosterone supplementation compared to their male counterparts.
 Once our patients start on a customized bioidentical hormone replacement therapy program, they will usually start to feel better within a few weeks to a few months.

 Keep in mind that having your hormones balanced is not an exact science, as every woman is different.
 Changes in diet, exercise, and overall health can also affect your hormone levels.

 While our providers here at DLHC are very thorough and experienced, it may take a bit of tweaking to get your hormones perfectly balanced, which is why we require three-month follow-ups during the first year.

 Can Women Have Too Much Testosterone?

 The answer to this is yes.
-Though this is much less common, some women do have levels of testosterone that are too high.
-This can sometimes be a symptom of another underlying condition such as PCOS (polycystic ovary syndrome), so it is equally as important to have your hormone levels checked if you experience the following symptoms:
+Though this is much less common, some women have levels of testosterone that are too high.
+This can sometimes be a symptom of another underlying condition, such as PCOS (polycystic ovary syndrome), so it is equally important to have your hormone levels checked if you experience the following symptoms: